General Dynamics F-16XL: NASA testing

 In 1988, the two aircraft were turned over to NASA Ames-Dryden Flight Research Facility for supersonic laminar flow research for the High Speed Civil Transport (HSCT) program.
 The F-16XL was considered ideal for these tests because of its cranked-arrow wing and high-speed, high-altitude capabilities.
 The tests were carried out by a NASA and industry team (Note: NASA teams included the Ames-Dryden Flight Research Facility and Langley Research Center; industry partners were Boeing, McDonnell Douglas, and Rockwell International) and were intended to achieve laminar flow over the wings, validate computational fluid dynamics (CFD) design methodology, and test active suction systems.
 These tests involved the installation of either passive or active suction aerodynamic gloves.
 The active suction glove was intended to suck away turbulent airflow over the wings during supersonic flight, restoring laminar flow and reducing drag.
 The NASA Langley Research Center developed and coordinated F-16XL experiments.

 F-16XL-1 was fitted with an active suction glove encasing the left wing.
 Designed and built by North American Aviation, it had laser-cut holes that were nominally 0.0025 in diameter at a uniform 2500 /in2 spacing.
-The suction was provided by a Convair 880 air-conditioning turbocompressor where the 20mm cannon's ammunition had been.
+The suction was provided by a Convair 880 air-conditioning turbocompressor where the 20 mm cannon's ammunition had been.
 The glove covered over 5 sqft of the wing.
 Overall, F-16XL-1 completed 31 test flights for these tests from May 1990 to September 1992.
 Afterwards, it was used to test takeoff performance, engine noise, and sonic boom phenomena.